WILMINGTON TENNIS LADDER RULES

 - 2. To schedule a match, call/text/email a player/team within your range of 14 no more than 2 weeks in advance.

 - 3. After you have arranged a match, you will then register the match with your ladder captain via email.
-This should be done by the player who initiated the challenge.
+This should be done by the player who initiated the challenge, and done prior to playing the match.
 When registering a match, please copy your opponent on the email, and include the following information:

 a.
 Your name (as well as your partner’s name for doubles)